 Animal Products (AP) E-cert

-- Guidance for AP E-cert
+Guidance to help you use AP E-cert

-To use E-cert, your company must be:
+To use AP E-cert, your company must be either:

 - a registered exporter under the Animal Products Act 1999

 - an agent acting for another company that is registered as one of the above.